 ABOVE: Among the debris in the 5th Street alley near Olive Avenue, a Cole Bros.
 Circus sign.
 The Santa Ana Register reported the semi-annual arrival of the Cole Bros.
 Circus in October 1942, promising "clowns, sawdust rings, and pink lemonade...The big show will arrive here from Hollywood, a mile-long trainload of bespangled wonders and marvels, with three great herds of elephants, a trio of Asiatic pangurs (big cats), over 250 horses and ponies, a giant chimpanzee and a flock of baby animals in a big double menagerie that circus officials say would make Noah jealous if he were alive to see it."
 One of the largest circus organizations in the West, the Cole Bros.
 Circus set up a 26-tent camp at South Main and Pomona in Santa Ana, employed a crew of 650, and provided two performances daily under a "big top" which seated nearly 10,000 people.
 (Photograph snip courtesy of City of Huntington Beach archives)

-LEFT: Off to the side, a boy runs toward a trio of boys in overalls, a popular article of clothing during World War II, a time when advertisements emphasized frugality and a work ethic needed to win the war.
+LEFT: Off to the side, a boy runs toward a trio of boys in overalls, a popular and practical article of clothing during World War II, a time when advertisements emphasized frugality and the work ethic needed to win the war.
 Women also wore overalls or coveralls, as they entered the work force to replace men who had left for the military.
 (Photograph snip courtesy of City of Huntington Beach archives)

 On November 12, 1942, the Santa Ana Register reported "simple but impressive was yesterday's 11 a.m.
 Armistice Day ceremony dedicating the Victory Plaque at the corner of Main Street and Olive Avenue.
 Nearly 1500 people witnessed the colorful, snappy ritual directed by the Huntington Beach chamber of commerce and carried out by a score of top ranking military officials and 300 U.S. Army, Navy and Marine corps in dress uniform."